-Data were expressed as median or mean according to their distribution, and interquartile range (Q1-Q3) or range as measures of their dispersion, respectively.
-Categorical variables were presented as percentages.
-The chi-square test was used for categorical variables and Student's t-test for continuous variables to analyze statistically significant differences between patients with MS and patients without MS. Cox adjusted regression models with age, NASH, sex, alcohol, and tobacco as possible confounders were used to evaluate the differences in risk of CVE and tumors between patients with and without MS. To evaluate the risk of mortality between groups, a Cox regression model and multivariate analysis was adjusted by MELD, age, renal failure, echocardiography features, and sex as confounding factors.
-The results were represented by Kaplan-Meier curves fitted to the Cox regression, together with the hazard ratio (HR) and their 95 % confidence intervals.
-The level of statistical significance was p < 0.05.
-The statistical analysis was performed by SPSS Statistic 18, release 18.0.0 (July 30, 2009).
+Data were expressed as median or mean according to their distribution, while interquartile range (Q1-Q3) or range as measures of their dispersion, respectively.
+Categorical variables were presented by percentages.
+The chi-square test for categorical variables and student t test for continuous variables were performed to analyzed statically significant differences between patients with MS and patients without MS. To evaluate the differences in the risk of CVE and tumours between patients with and without MS, regression models were Cox adjusted by age, NASH, sex, alcohol and tobacco as possible confounders.
+To evaluate the risk of mortality between groups, a Cox regression model and multivariable analysis was adjusted by MELD, age, renal failure, echocardiography features and sex as confounding factors.
+The results were represented by Kaplan Meier curves fitted to the Cox regression, together with the Hazard ratio (HR) and their 95 % confidence intervals.
+The level of statistical significance has been considered P < 0.05.
+Statistical analysis was performed by SPSS Statistic 18, release 18.0.0 (July 30, 2009).